jesskelsall/astarus/campaigns/C2-astorrel-agents.md

 #### [Brooke](../players/brooke.md) → [Chloe](../players/chloe.md)

-Just prior to [Nature's Battle](../mechanics/roleplay/natures-battle.md) 27, [Canary Squad](../organisations/government/astorrel/squads/canary-squad.md) were given their next mission.
+Just prior to [Nature's Battle 28](../storylines/ended/natures-battle-28.md), [Canary Squad](../organisations/government/astorrel/squads/canary-squad.md) were given their next mission.
 This would see [Whisper on the Breeze](../characters/whisper-on-the-breeze.md) as acting [Astorrel Squad Lead](../organisations/government/astorrel/ranks/astorrel-squad-lead.md) on a mission to investigate [Astornox](../organisations/government/astornox/astornox.md) / [Astorrel](../organisations/government/astorrel/astorrel.md) relationships in [Ulburn](../places/villages/ulburn.md).

 [Brooke](../players/brooke.md) was caught off guard by being placed into a leadership position within the campaign, triggering due to real life parallels.
 As a result the second half of [AA06](../sessions/AA06.md) was padded out to avoid starting that mission, especially as the tournament was due to start next session.